alexfilo/Alex_Filo_Portfolio/README.md

-# Here are some of the porjects I've completed using different tools!
+# Here are some of the projects I've completed using different tools!
 * Click on the links to see more detailed information for each

 # [(Python) - Machine Learning ](https://github.com/alexfilo/Machine_Learning_Car_Price_Prediction/blob/main/Machine%20Learning%20Car%20Price%20Prediction.ipynb)